-- (4) Long-term debt is presented net of discount and deferred financing costs. - (5) The shares outstanding do not include the impact of in kind dividends declared by the CorEnergy Board of Directors on the Series B Preferred.
+(6) The shares outstanding do not include the impact of in-kind dividends declared by the CorEnergy Board of Directors on the Series B Preferred after May 31, 2021.

 CRITICAL ACCOUNTING ESTIMATES

 The financial statements included in this Report are based on the selection and application of critical accounting policies, which require management to make significant estimates and assumptions.
 Critical accounting policies are those that are both important to the presentation of our financial condition and results of operations and require management's most difficult, complex, or subjective judgments.
 The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, recognition of income, and disclosure of contingent assets and liabilities at the date of the consolidated financial statements.
 Actual results could differ from those estimates.